Hurricane Zeta: Alabama

 On October 27, Alabama Governor Kay Ivey issued a state of emergency.
 Baldwin EMC stocked on supplies and put extra crews on standby ahead of Zeta to help restore power in parts of the state.

 Elsewhere

+In Pensacola, Florida, early voting was closed from 3 pm on October 28 to 11 am on October 29.

 Tropical Storm Warnings were issued as far inland as the Carolinas and Virginia on October 28, with the likelihood of tropical-storm-force sustained winds and gusts likely in the areas.

 After the storm moved offshore, the threat of blowing snow and other wintry weather in New England prompted Winter Weather Advisories for much of inland New England on October 29 and 30.
 The residents of the area were warned of slick roads and unsuitable driving conditions with the wintry weather.

 Impact

 Cayman Islands and Jamaica

 A man and his daughter were killed in Jamaica after a landslide hit the family's home on October 24.
 The landslide was due to heavy rain likely from the precursor to Zeta.
 The precursor of Zeta caused J$2 billion (US$13.7 million) in infrastructural damage.
 Later, Zeta also caused US$18 million to roads and US$13 million in agricultural losses.